Mizakson/javascript_dsa/module_3/README.md

 3rd Module in FreeCodeCamp JavaScript DSA Certification.

-This directory will have my notes on regular expressions.
+This directory has my notes on regular expressions.

 Best,